Last Updated on December 10, 2022 by brewthatcoffee

 Does Decaf Coffee Taste Different?

 Caffeine is a naturally occurring stimulant found in coffee beans.
-When coffee beans are roasted, the caffeine is released and dissolves in the hot water used to brew the coffee.
+When coffee beans are roasted, the caffeine is released and dissolves in hot water used to brew the coffee.
 Decaffeination is a process that removes caffeine from coffee beans before they are roasted.

 So, does decaf coffee taste different than regular coffee?
 The answer is yes and no. Decaf coffee beans have a slightly different flavor profile than their caffeinated counterparts.
 However, the difference is so subtle that it may be undetectable to the average coffee drinker.